Sordhiq/Habitat_Classification/README.md

 # Classification of Species' Habitats
-Classification of Species' habitats using the BOLD eDNA data and Nucleotide sequencing
+Classification of Species' habitats using the BOLD eDNA data and Nucleotide sequencing.

 This project was part of the [Gainforest](gainforest.earth) AI+ Environment [EcoHackathon](https://gainforest.notion.site/AI-Environment-Hackathon-2024-Wiki-27f7f5459ea743b2bec1b9b11af54ef4), where my team, [SpaceM](https://gainforest.notion.site/AI-Environment-Hackathon-2024-Wiki-27f7f5459ea743b2bec1b9b11af54ef4?p=002d7ee74a4d41859fa09412180facd3&pm=s) worked on the eDNA BOLD dataset to develop a habitats classification model, using nucleotide sequencing.
 Our solution involved understanding the relationships between species, their nucleotide sequences, and how such information could be leveraged in classifying them into respective habitats.